AMERICAN RHODODENDRON SOCIETY

 4.1 OFFICERS' EXPENSES

-4.1.1 For the purposes of this section, the officers consist of the President, the Immediate Past President, the Regional Vice Presidents, the Treasurer, the Secretary (only if not holding the position of executive director) and the Director at Large.
+4.1.1 For purposes of this section, the officers consist of the President, the Immediate Past President, the Regional Vice Presidents, the Treasurer, the Secretary and the Director at Large.

 4.1.2 Officers are encouraged and expected to attend meetings and other activities of the Society, districts and chapters.
 The purpose of such attendance is to glean ideas from members and leaders at all levels regarding the officers' responsibilities, meet potential leaders and communicate at all levels of the Society.
 Expenses associated with these activities are considered by the Society to be tax deductible and reimbursable at cost within the limitations of the IRS codes and regulations.
 These expenses are as follows: